sujen07/NanoGPT-Loss-Stop-Analysis/README.md

 # NanoGPT-Loss-Stop-Analysis
-GPT-2 is an OpenAI developped model using transformers aimed at NLP tasks.
+GPT-2 is an OpenAI developed model using transformers aimed at NLP tasks.
 The repository will use the NanoGPT implementation, on the Tiny Stories dataset and analyze how a variety of different loss functions and early stopping techniques can improve the performance of the model.

 ## install